pokeclicker/pokeclicker-wiki/data/Berries/Wacan.md

 Wacan has a chance of mutating when [[Berries/Pinap]], [[Berries/Iapapa]], [[Berries/Qualot]], and [[Berries/Grepa]] are touching an empty plot.
 You can fill your farm in the following way to obtain Wacan Berries.
 Purple squares indicate where mutations can occur.

-**Note:** The planted [[Berries/Pinap]] can cause [[Berries/Nomel]] to mutate in the purple squares adjacent to them.
-If you don't want Nomel berries be ready to shovel them up in order to reopen the spot for Wacan to mutate.

 **Base Formation**
 ::: table-mutations
 | :----: | :----: | :----: |